howardgood88/ThreeNotes/README.md

 # ThreeNotes
 ## Features
 1. View the component notes of and chord.
+1. Identify and show the chord know pressing.

 ## Matters needing attention
-1. If you press any fret of a string, no other fret of that string can be pressed anymore, unless you press it again to release the fret that was pressed.
-1. Identify and show the chord know pressing.
-(Need to mute the notes that are not root)
+1. When identifying chord, non-root notes must be muted!!!.
+For example: chord D need to mute the fifth and sixth strings.

-## Future Work
+## Future Works
 1. Show the component notes of specific chord.
 1. Show the fret of specific note.
+1. Show the possible fingering patterns of specific chord.